Parent Information -

 • We’ll encourage parents and children to support our school rules, so that everyone feels safe.

-• We’ll teach you about bullying and what to do if you’re bullied.
+• We’ll teach you about bullying and what to do if you’re bullied, this might be done through small group work, PSHE, worship time and also during parliament.

 • We’ll work hard to support those children who find it hard to be a kind and thoughtful friend.